Paritosh-sharma1/UPI-/README.md

 ## Contributions

-Contributions to the PayTM Clone project are welcome!
+Contributions to the UPI Clone project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 Thank you for using UPI Clone!
 Happy Coding! 🚀